calvbore/circom-workspace/README.md

 `yarn verify <CIRCUIT_NAME> <OPTIONAL-INPUT.json>` to verify the proof, with optional alternative input json.

-`yarn fab <CIRCUIT_NAME> <OVERWRITE_EXISTING>` to generate a new circuit template, with option to overwrite circuit with existing name.
+`yarn draft <CIRCUIT_NAME> <OVERWRITE_EXISTING>` to generate a new circuit template, with option to overwrite circuit with existing name.